ThomasHeim11/Smart-Contract-Security-Portfolio/audits/puppy-raffle-audit/audit-data/finding.md

 - `PuppyRaffle::rareImageUri` should be `constant`

 ### [G-2] Storage variable in a loop should be cached

+Everytime you call `players.lenght` you read from storage, as opposed to memory whice is more gas afficient.

 ```diff
 +    uint256 playerLength = players.lenght;